 Driving a travel trailer rental isn’t difficult.
 Connecting the tow bar to the tow hitch may be the most challenging bit if you’ve never done it before.
 Most owners will give you a hand hitching up, anyway.

-When you start driving your trailer rental forward, you can drive pretty much as you always do, but you’ll need to pay more attention to your width and height.
+When you start driving your camping trailer rental forward, you can drive pretty much as you always do, but you’ll need to pay more attention to your width and height.
 Always brake earlier and more gently than you would if you were just driving a car.
 Take bends as wide as possible and avoid 90-degree turns.

-Make sure the load is well-distributed on the travel trailer rental and don’t go too fast to avoid swaying (when the trailer wiggles back and forth).
+Make sure the load is well-distributed on the camping trailer rental and don’t go too fast to avoid swaying (when the trailer wiggles back and forth).
 Avoid driving in high winds, especially if the trailer has a lot of windage.

 Going up hills isn’t a problem as long as you keep the revs up and aren’t towing a trailer that’s too heavy for your vehicle.
 Going downhill can be a little more dangerous.
 Brake very early and slowly and consider engine braking if your towing vehicle allows for it.